-Students complete a senior geography project (SGP) in the Preliminary course and must undertake 10 hours of fieldwork in both the Preliminary and HSC courses.
+Students complete a geographical investigation in the Preliminary course and must undertake 12 hours of fieldwork in both the Preliminary and HSC courses.
 Students will be required to submit both oral and written geographic reports.

 Additional fee charges for student consumables may apply to this course